 A decision may be made to deliver a baby early if the mother's or baby's health is in danger.
-For example, an early delivery may be recommended if the mother has a medical problem, such as a heart condition that could increase her physical stress, or preeclampsia, which could endanger her own and her baby's health.
+For example, an early delivery may be recommended if the mother has preeclampsia and her blood pressure cannot be controlled.
 An early delivery may also be advised if a scan shows that the placenta is not functioning well and the baby is not receiving enough oxygen.
-Forty-seven percent of babies in the US delivered before 32 weeks are born by cesarean, as are about a third of babies born between 34 and 36 weeks.

 The cause of spontaneous labor before 37 weeks is often unknown.
-However, it is more likely if a woman has a major abnormality of the uterine wall, such as large fibroids (see Fibroids during pregnancy), a weakness in the cervix, which may have been present from birth, or have occurred after surgery to the cervix or is pregnant with more than one baby.
-Infections like bacterial vaginosis can also set off contractions at an early stage.
+However, it is more likely if a woman has an abnormality of the uterine wall, such as large fibroids, a weakness in the cervix, or an infection.

-Preterm labor can't be stopped, but medication can slow the process and reduce some risks.
+Preterm labor can't always be stopped, but medication can slow the process and reduce some risks.

 Steroids can promote the production of a natural chemical in the baby's lungs that reduces the effort of breathing.
 They must be given 24 to 48 hours before the birth to have maximum benefit.

-Finally, you may be advised to have injected antibiotics since preterm babies are susceptible to bacterial infections caught via the cervix during birth.
+You may receive antibiotics, if needed, because preterm babies are susceptible to bacterial infections during birth.